bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### HTTPS mixed content

 * Can be worked around on the client side or via a proxy backend
+* The client should retry with HTTP or HTTPS upon failure to fetch: expired certificate vs. mixed content
 * [./circumvent-https-mixed-content.md](./circumvent-https-mixed-content.md)

 ### Mapping